Home > Lawn & Garden > Guides

-The pH scale ranges from zero to 14, with seven as a neutral point.
-Here is a pH scale from the U.S. Geological Survey Water Science School:
+The pH scale runs from zero to 14, with seven representing a neutral point.
+The U.S. Geological Survey’s Water Science School provides this pH scale for reference:

 pH LevelDescriptionExamples of this pH level